 From 2006 to 2008 Uwe Puetter served as first Head of DPP.
 Originally he had joined Central European University in September 2004 as an Assistant Professor of the newly created Master's Program in Public Policy (MPP).
 In the context of the MA and PhD degree programs he is teaching courses on European integration, comparative politics and socio-economic governance.

 He received his PhD from Queen's University Belfast, Northern Ireland/UK.
 Specialising in the area of comparative European politics, international relations and European political economy he carried out the first comprehensive institutional analysis of the so-called Eurogroup - the informal circle of finance ministers coordinating the economic policies of the euro area countries.
 For his research on the Eurogroup Uwe Puetter has received the 'Lord Bryce Prize for Best Dissertation in International Relations/ Comparative Studies in 2003-2004' awarded by the Political Studies Association in the United Kingdom, and the 'Ernst B. Haas Prize' sponsored by the European Politics and Society Section of the American Political Studies Association.

-Read recent commentary and analysis by Uwe Puetter on the European Council, the Eurogroup and the future of European Union social policy and European welfare states.
+Read recent commentary and analysis by Uwe Puetter on the European Council, the outlook of relations between the European Council under Donald Tusk and the new Juncker Commission, the Eurogroup and the future of European Union social policy and European welfare states.

 01/29/2015 - 17:20